AWS fires back at Larry Ellison’s claims, saying it’s just Larry being Larry

 “Yeah, that’s factually incorrect.
 With Amazon Redshift, customers can resize their clusters whenever they want, or can scale compute separately from storage by using Redshift Spectrum against their data in Amazon Simple Storage Service and pay per query for just the queries they run,” the spokesperson told TechCrunch.

-The term elastic here is referring to the ability to scale up or down depending on the resources required for a particular job, in Ellison’s example, to run a database query.
+The term elastic here is referring to the ability to scale up or down depending on the resources required for a particular job; in Ellison’s example, to run a database query.

 Elasticity is one of the primary advantages of cloud computing.
 You can dial up more resources when you require it, and if you don’t need them anymore, you can dial back down.
 When you own your own data center, this isn’t possible.
-Companies often buy more capacity than they need to avoid not having enough, which means they’ve put out a big capital expense for capacity they might not use for some time.
+Companies often buy more capacity than they need, to avoid not having enough, which means they’ve put out a big capital expense for capacity they might not use for some time.

-If IT needed some extra resources for a big day like say the Black Friday holiday shopping push, they would be out luck out of luck.
-IT wasn’t buying a bunch of extra servers for a one day event.
+If IT needed some extra resources for a big day like, say, the Black Friday holiday shopping push, they would be out of luck.
+IT wasn’t buying a bunch of extra servers for a one-day event.
 That’s where the cloud shines.
-When you need extra resources for a short-term need, you can allocate them, then shut them down when the push is over..Featured Image: Getty Images
+When you require extra resources for a short-term need, you can allocate them, then shut them down when the push is over.Featured Image: Getty Images

 0